 - Deeply understanding your customers’ usage of your product and website

-Loyalty is harder to earn than ever before: 54% of people said they’d switched providers in the past year, and 78% say they retract loyalty faster today than they did three years ago3.
+Loyalty is harder to earn than ever before: 54% of people said they’d switched providers in the past year, and 78% say they retract loyalty faster today than they did three years ago.

 Good CX is not just good for customers.
 It also makes for happier employees.
 Studies have revealed that companies with a great customer experience have employees who are 1.5X more engaged than less customer-centric companies.
 When employees are engaged, they work better and are less likely to turnover (resulting in even more cost-savings).

-Removing friction from every touchpoint: In the customer experience, friction refers to “anything that gets in the way of a customer completing a task6.”
+In the customer experience, friction refers to “anything that gets in the way of a customer completing a task.”
 Essentially, anything overly complicated or something that takes a lot of time.
 Always choose the path of least resistance.
 This is critical because 81% of customers who report high effort during an experience will talk negatively about a company.

 According to Kintan Brahmbhatt, who helped create the Amazon Music subscription services and music on Alexa: “The goal here is really about anticipating friction points in the customer’s mind — and if you can’t, then finding and alleviating them quickly.
 This isn’t easy.”
 Reducing friction requires a cross-functional effort from sales and website to support and product design.